Exeter incident: Norman Muscarello

-After reaching Kensington, a few miles outside Exeter, Muscarello noticed five flashing bright red lights in the distance, which he initially thought might be the lights of a police car or fire engine.
-As he drew nearer to the lights, he saw they were hovering in the air just above the trees and illuminated a nearby field and two houses in brilliant red light—one house belonged to the Dining family, who were not at home at the time, the other to a family named Russell.
+After reaching Kensington, a few miles outside Exeter, Muscarello noticed five flashing bright red lights in the distance, which he initially believed to be the lights of a police car or fire engine.
+As he drew nearer, he was startled to see the lights were hovering in the air just above the trees and illuminating a nearby field and two houses in brilliant red light.
+One house belonged to the Dining family, who were not at home at the time, the other to a family named Russell.
 Muscarello estimated the object to be 80 to 90 ft in diameter.
 He became terrified as the object, which made absolutely no sound, began to move steadily towards him.
 Panicking, he dived into a ditch beside the road.
-The lights changed direction and hovered over the Dining farmhouse; Muscarello ran to the Russell's house, pounded on the door and yelled for help, but no one answered (the Russells later stated they heard Muscarello at the door, but were too frightened to open it).
-The object then moved away and disappeared into the nearby woods.
+The lights then changed direction and hovered over the Dining farmhouse; Muscarello ran to the Russell's house, pounded on the door and yelled for help, but no one answered (the Russells later stated they heard Muscarello at the door, but were too frightened to open it).
+The object then moved away and disappeared over the trees of the nearby woods.
 Seeing the headlights of an approaching car, Muscarello ran into the road and forced it to stop.
 The couple in the car drove the frightened youth to the Exeter police station.